ibm-cloud-docs/key-protect/restore-keys.md

 7. Click the ⋯ icon to open a list of options for the key that you want to restore.

-8. Click the **Restore Key** button to open a tab and enter the key ID.
+8. Click the **Restore Key** button to open the restore side panel.

 9. Click **Restore Key** button.